If you’re looking for somewhere to see turtles in St Thomas then you’re in the right place.

 Swimming with Turtles in St Thomas

-The best place to see turtles in St Thomas is at the Buck Island National Wildlife Refuge.
+I found that by far, the best place to see turtles in St Thomas is on Little Buck Island.

-This wildlife refuge is located about 2 miles south of St Thomas so you will need to take a boat to get there.
+This island is located about 2 miles south of St Thomas so you will need to take a boat to get there.

-I’d recommend joining this top rated catamaran sailing tour as it provides transport to the wildlife refuge and also includes a swim with turtles experience.
+I’d personally recommend joining this top rated catamaran sailing tour as it provides transport to the island and also includes a swim with turtles experience.
+This is the one I did and I loved it!

-They will provide you with all the snorkeling equipment and take you straight to Turtle Cove where you’ll find the turtles.
+They will provide you with all the snorkeling equipment and take you straight to Turtle Cove which is where you’ll find the turtles.
 Easy right!?

-The island is completely uninhabited (apart from wildlife) so it has a very natural and untouched feel.
+This island is completely uninhabited (apart from wildlife) so it had a very natural and untouched feel to it.

-Whilst in the water with the turtles you can admire the colorful coral reefs, home to thousands of tropical fish, sea urchins, barracudas and more.
-You can even sometimes spot an octopus!
+Whilst in the water with the turtles you can admire the colorful coral reefs which are home to thousands of tropical fish, sea urchins, barracudas and more.
+I even spotted an octopus!

-You can then observe the green sea turtles gliding along as they munch on the seagrass.
-It’s truly a magical experience that you’ll never forget.
+I was lucky enough to observe the green sea turtles gliding along as they munched on the seagrass.
+It was truly a magical experience that I’ll never forget.

 If you don’t mind spending a bit more money, then this semi-private swim with turtles tour is another good option.